-Agile is a popular software development method, especially for large or complex projects.
-One of its most prominent methods in Agile Scrum Methodology.
-Agile methods are the most popular way to develop software because they include an Iterative and incremental model approach.
+Agile is a popular software development method, especially for large or complex projects—one of its most prominent methods in Agile Scrum Methodology.
+Agile methods are the most popular software development method because they include an Iterative and incremental model approach.

-In this section, we will discuss the Agile Scrum Methodology and try to understand how it can be used.
-We will begin with an introduction of the term ‘Scrum’, which in itself is a process-oriented framework rather than a structured, fixed methodology.
+This section will discuss the Agile Scrum Methodology and try to understand how it can be used.
+We will begin with an introduction to the term ‘Scrum’, which is a process-oriented framework rather than a structured, fixed methodology.
 Although there are some cases where the terms ‘Agile’ and ‘Scrum’ are used interchangeably, their differences should not be ignored.

 Agile Scrum Methodology Meaning

 Agile and Scrum are interrelated.
 But, they are different from each other in their approach.
-Agile methodology is a set of software development principles that have been inspired by the ‘Lean’ manufacturing process philosophy (Toyota Production System) introduced by Toyota Motor Corporation.
-Lean Manufacturing principles were developed to enable companies to reduce waste in business processes, reduce cost and make faster decisions.
+Agile methodology is a set of software development principles inspired by the ‘Lean’ manufacturing process philosophy (Toyota Production System) introduced by Toyota Motor Corporation.
+Lean Manufacturing principles were developed to enable companies to reduce waste in business processes, reduce costs, and make faster decisions.

 Agile Scrum methodology is a collection of practices, principles, and guidelines for the management of software development projects that can be used by anyone who wants to apply them regardless of their level in the organization or type of project.
-As such, they may not always provide a complete process framework as there are many aspects of software development that are not included.
+As such, they may not always provide a complete process framework, as many aspects of software development are not included.
 We will come to know about this as we move further.

 Agile Scrum Methodology Summary